Cappuccitti, Collier score for Loyola

 Jones spent three years as head coach Tim Lenahan's right-hand man at Northwestern and helped the Wildcats to a pair of NCAA appearances, including a run to the Sweet Sixteen this fall.
 During his three seasons on Lenahan's staff at Northwestern, the Wildcats compiled a 32-19-11 (.605) record, posted an Academic Progress Rate (APR) of 1000, and earned a National Soccer Coaches Association of America (NSCAA) Team Academic Team for having a team grade-point average of 3.0 or higher.

 "I would like to thank Dr. Calhoun, Dr. Tom Hitcho and Dr. Pat Kraft for giving me the opportunity to be the next head men's soccer coach at Loyola University Chicago," Jones said.
 "I am very excited to be a part of the athletics department and University with all of the resources and energy being invested.
-I look forward to competing for Horizon League championships and NCAA Tournament appearances on a consistent basis, as well as working with the student-athletes on a daily basis to not only make them better soccer players, but also aid in their development as men."
+I look forward to competing for Missouri Valley Conference championships and NCAA Tournament appearances on a consistent basis, as well as working with the student-athletes on a daily basis to not only make them better soccer players, but also aid in their development as men."

 Prior to his arrival in the Midwest, Jones spent four years as an assistant men's soccer coach at his alma mater, UC Santa Barbara, where he helped the Gauchos win 68 percent (57-23-12) of their matches and advance to four NCAA Tournaments.